ag21o9/ag21o9/README.md

 <p align="left">
 </p>

 🚀 Aspiring Software Engineer | Second Year B.Tech CSE Student Welcome to my professional space!
-I am a dynamic and ambitious First Year B.Tech Computer Science Engineering student with an insatiable passion for problem-solving and a relentless drive to learn and grow.
+I am a dynamic and ambitious Second Year B.Tech Computer Science Engineering student with an insatiable passion for problem-solving and a relentless drive to learn and grow.

 * 🌍  I'm based in Gorakhpur , India
 * ✉️  You can contact me at [ag21210909@gmail.com](mailto:ag21210909@gmail.com)